bermaj/rcos-status-updates/spring_2019/week_02.md

 # Last Week's Accomplishments

-> Finished speaking with the manufacturer who does not have any documentation available.
+> I followed up with the manufacturer after not hearing back.
+They never got any documentation from the company they purchased the IP from, so it is not available to send to us.

 # This Week's Plan